bellalee03/gc-ai-agent-ollama/README.md

 If weight is missing → add to missing_information
-If dimensions are missing → add to missing_information If Incoterms are missing → add to missing_information If hazmat status is unclear → add to missing_information If lane is not found in rate master → status = No Rate Found If multiple modes are requested → flag as Multi-Option Quote
+If dimensions are missing → add to missing_information If Incoterms are missing → add to missing_information If item description suggests possible hazmat → flag as Potential Hazmat / Review Required If item description includes batteries, chemicals, liquids, aerosols, or flammable goods → flag for cargo risk review If cargo is oversized or unusually heavy → flag for special handling review If hazmat status is unclear → add to missing_information If lane is not found in rate master → status = No Rate Found If multiple modes are requested → flag as Multi-Option Quote